yoongzbear/meterIMS/README.md

 pip install scikit-learn
 4. Download the sample file to view the format of the dataset before uploading.

-In case of any issues encountered while using the system, you may contact masturaalya02@gmail.com (Alya).
+Note: Please include all image files (.jpg, .png) into a folder named "imgs" In case of any issues encountered while using the system, you may contact masturaalya02@gmail.com (Alya).
 Thank you!